 If you have the immediate expectation of lots of traffic to your application (or better yet, you already have the traffic), you'll want to set up a scalable architecture that will allow you to add servers as more and more requests hit your app.

 In production, Sails performs like any Connect, Express or Socket.io app (example).
 If you have your own benchmark you'd like to share, please write a blog post or article and tweet @sailsjs.
 But benchmarks aside, keep in mind that most performance and scalability metrics are application-specific.
 The actual performance of your app will have a lot more to do with the way you implement your business logic and model calls than it will about the underlying framework you are using.

-config/session.js) and install the connect-redis adapter as a dependency of your app (e.g.
+config/session.js) and install the "@sailshq/connect-redis" session adapter as a dependency of your app (e.g.

-Deploying your app to a PaaS like Heroku or Modulus is dead simple.
-Depending on your situation, there may still be a few devils in the details, but Node support with hosting providers has gotten really good over the last couple of years.
-Take a look at Hosting for more platform-specific information.
+Deploying your app to a PaaS like Heroku or Modulus is simple!
+Take a look at Hosting for platform-specific information.

 Premature optimization is the root of all evil. —Donald Knuth

-No matter what tool you're using, it is important to spend your focus and time on writing high quality, well documented, readable code.
-That way, if/when you are forced to optimize a code path in your application, you'll find it is much easier to do so.
+No matter what tool you're using, it is important to spend your time and energy writing high quality, well documented, readable code.
+That way, if/when you are forced to optimize a code path in your application, you'll find it much easier to do.

 - You don't have to use Redis for your sessions; you can actually use any Connect or Express-compatible session store.
 See sails.config.session for more information.